 In addition to the University's standard entry requirements, you should have:

-- GCSE English at grade C or above, or Higher Diploma (or equivalent)
+English Language GCSE at grade C/grade 4 or above (or equivalent)

 All applicants must be able to demonstrate proficiency in the English language.
 Applicants who require a Tier 4 student visa may need to provide a Secure English Language Test (SELT) such as Academic IELTS.
 For more information about English qualifications please see our English language requirements.